cebe/markdown/README.md

 The implementation focus is to be **fast** (see [benchmark][]) and **extensible**.
 You are able to add additional language elements by directly hooking into the parser - no (possibly error-prone) post- or pre-processing is needed to extend the language.
+It is also [well tested][] to provide best rendering results also in edge cases where other parsers fail.

 Currently the following markdown flavors are supported: